 So how can we have our prayers answered more often in the affirmative?
 Is there anything that we can do to cause God to say yes instead of no?

-That is the stupidest thing I have ever heard.
+We can start by making sure that we are actually offering our prayers to God.
+You might be thinking, That is the stupidest thing I have ever heard.
 Isn't all prayer offered to God?
 Actually, no. Haven't you ever prayed and had your mind wander?
 While you or someone else are praying, you are thinking, Did I turn the iron off when I left the house?
 I don't know if I did.
 Oh, I need to call so-and-so.
 You know, for lunch I think I am going to get a hamburger. . . .

 You can be praying with your eyes closed and hands folded, but not be praying at all.
 By the way, you can pray with your eyes open too.
 In the Bible, we read of people praying with their eyes open, their eyes closed, and their eyes lifted to heaven.
 We find them on their knees, laying on their faces, and lifting their hands.
 Any posture for prayer is acceptable.
 But the main thing is that our prayer should be to God.